How to Write a Car Wash and Detailing Business Plan or Template

 The company information section of the carwash and car detailing business plan should start off by describing the need for a carwash in the area.
 Common needs would include lack of competition in the area or poor service provided by area competitors.
 Once the foundation is that, then providing significant details in relation to the location should be done.
 Common factors that may be included in this type of location section would be traffic on a major thoroughfare, population density, and scarcity of competition.
 Finally, to round out the section, make sure to include a future service section as well.
 Most carwashes have typical services such as express washes, hand washes, etc. By exploring new, differentiated services, the business owner is able to set the stage for future differentiation.

 Need Help Writing a Carwash Business Plan?

 Hours of Operation: Monday through Friday 8 am to 9 pm EST.

 Service Description and Competitive Advantages

 The service description and competitive advantage section of a carwash and car detailed business plan should include common services that customers have come to expect from a carwash and car detailing service.
 These common services may include express washes, interior and exterior cleaning, and bumper-to-bumper hand detailing activities.
 Further, carwash and car detailing entrepreneurs should also explore new services not offered by other competitors.
 These services may include car pickup and drop-off as well as a mobile carwash service component.
 Even if these services are not huge profit centers, the differentiating factor helps set the company apart.

-The target market section for this type of business plan is typically area residents within a 5 to 10-mile radius.
+The target market section for this type of business plan or template is typically area residents within a 5 to 10-mile radius.
 However, creative carwash entrepreneurs often extend their target market to include employees working for large businesses in the area and even tourists using major thoroughfares in the area.
 By applying some creativity to the target market, business owners are able to expand their appeal to other demographics and subsequently generate additional revenue.